LPG Meaning – LPG Means: What Does LPG Stand For

 LPG stands for Liquefied Petroleum Gas.
 It can also go by other names including LPG gas, bottled gas, propane, BBQ gas, camping gas & LP gas…

-Liquefied Petroleum Gas is the preferred term within the industry, as it signifies the need to take action for the gas to become a liquid.
+What Does LPG Stand For?
+Liquefied Petroleum GasLPG meaning is for the acronym for Liquefied Petroleum Gas or Liquid Petroleum Gas, which is made up of the hydrocarbons propane, butane and isobutane.
+LPG means the preferred term within the industry, as it signifies the need to take action for the gas to become a liquid.

 But there are also many other terms…